 You should look for a diamond that’s eye clean.
 It matters less which specific grade you choose, and more how the diamond appears to the naked eye.
 When you look at the stone yourself, whether online or in-person, look for blemishes and inclusions.
-Choose a diamond that appears clean, meaning you aren’t able to notice any blemishes or inclusions, like in this SI1 0.81 Carat Round Diamond.
+Choose a diamond that appears clean, meaning you aren’t able to notice any blemishes or inclusions, like in this SI1 0.81 Carat Round Diamond from Blue Nile.

 In general, VS1 and VS2 diamonds will be eye clean.
 You’ll have a beautiful diamond that appears the same as a flawless or VVS graded diamond, but you’ll pay far less.
 With smaller diamonds, don’t be afraid to look at SI1 – SI2 diamonds as well.